its-lab/MoniTutor/README.md

 and the icinga2-database are both reachable.
 Once you have the application up and running, on the front page where it prompts you for a login, hit register and register yourself.
-After you successfuly logged in, you need to add your new user to the admin group.
+After you successfully logged in, you need to add your new user to the admin group.

 ```